What Is An Ice Dam

 Undoubtedly, the worst of all solutions is shoveling snow and chipping ice from the edge of the roof.
 People attack mounds of snow and roof ice with hammers, shovels, ice picks, homemade snow rakes, crowbars, and chain saws!
 The theory is obvious.
 No snow or ice, no leaking water.
 Unfortunately, this method threatens life, limb, and roof.

-Clearly, the best solution is if at all possible, when the weather clears consider finding the problem and make the proper repairs.
+Clearly, the best solution to the havoc ice dams wreak, is if at all possible, when the weather clears consider finding the problem and make the proper repairs.
 When the next snow season rolls around, the ice dam escapade will not happen again.